alan-platform/alan-platform.github.io/pages/tuts/report.md

 ## Creating an Excel report template

-We will create an Excel file in the XLSX format with exactly one sheet named 'users':
+Next, create an Excel file in the XLSX format with one sheet named 'users':

 ![](report2.png)

+The "users" sheet will be replaced with data from the "overview/sheets/**users**" query.
+So don't put anything in this sheet, but put calculations etc. in a separate sheet.

 Save this file and keep it for the next step.